oroinc/documentation/commerce/user_guide/products/price_attributes/edit.rst

 #.
 Modify selection of the currencies that are supported for this price attribute:

-   * Click on the currency to select only one of them.
+   * Click the currency to select only one of them.

-   * Hold *Ctrl* and click to add a currency to the selection.
+   * Hold the ``Ctrl`` key and click another currency to add it to the selection.

-   * Hold *Shift* and click to select a range of currencies.
+   * Hold the ``Shift`` key and click another currency to select a range of currencies.

 #.
 Click **Save**.